 Electric razors can save you money in the long run, but they can cost quite a bit up front.
 Don't be tempted to skimp here because many of the cheaper models won't last long and some of them will catch and pull your hair.

 2. Wash your face.

-Washing your face with warm water before shaving is good practice to remove dirt and bacteria from the surface of your skin, which will help prevent any nicks and cuts from getting infected.
-It also serves to soften your facial hairs for a clean shave.
+Washing your face with warm water before shaving is good practice to remove dirt and bacteria from the surface of your skin.
+This will help prevent any nicks and cuts from getting infected.
+Washing your face also serves to soften your facial hairs for a clean shave.
 Try shaving after your steamy morning shower or after applying a hot, damp face cloth to the area to be shaved.
 Steam opens up the hair follicles and helps to prevent ingrown hairs.
 Exfoliation also helps with this.
 You can also try an exfoliating scrub before shaving to help with that, especially if you have coarse or curly hair.

-3. Use a moisturizing shaving product which will soothe your skin before, during and after shaving.
+3. Use a moisturizing shaving product before, during and after shaving.
 Never dry shave.

 Pre-shave oil lubricates and relaxes hair follicles and relaxes the hair for a closer shave.
-This can be followed with shaving soap, cream, or gel to add glide to protect the skin during shaving.
-Some men actually prefer to shave with the oil alone and find that it provides enough glide while reducing the time to shave and the mess to clean up.
-If you are going to use product, apply in a circular motion to further soften and lift your hair and smooth the skin for a closer shave with less irritation.
-Using a shaving brush to apply the product gives a quality shave by helping to lift the hair further.
+Followed with shaving soap, cream, or gel to add glide to protect the skin during shaving.
+Some men actually prefer to shave with the oil alone and find that it provides enough glide while reducing the time it takes to shave and leaves less of a mess to clean up.
+If you are going to use a product, apply it in a circular motion to further soften and lift your hair.
+Smooth the skin for a closer shave with less irritation.
+By using a shaving brush to apply the product, this gives a quality shave by helping to lift the hair further.